 DC Marketing Job Seekers, How Do You Deal with Disappointment?

-Whether you’re an experienced marketing director who has worked in Washington DC for many years, or whether you are new to the Nation’s Capital area and are looking to find a communications job opening, you have no doubt experienced disappointment at one time or another.
+Whether you’re an experienced marketing director or you’re new and looking to find a communications job opening, you have no doubt experienced job search disappointment.

-One of the most challenging aspects of looking for a new marketing, communications or PR position—here in DC or anywhere for that matter—is dealing with rejection.
+One of the most challenging aspects of looking for a new marketing, communications or PR position—here in DC or anywhere for that matter—is dealing with rejection and job search disappointment.
 You really wanted the job; it was not offered to you.
 It is almost always part of the process, but it never gets any easier, whether you are just starting out or have several years of experience.

 Nobody likes to be told “no,” but it’s how you deal with the disappointment that makes all the difference in your ability to move forward.
 The next time a door closes, consider these lessons TorchLight’s experienced marketing and communications recruiters have learned over many years of working with Washington, DC area candidates and the region’s top companies.